Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: The ECOFORUM project aims to develop innovative educational resources within the Faculty of Sciences to enhance students’ learning about the challenges of the ecological transition through the collection and analysis of meteorological, climate, air quality, and biodiversity monitoring data using specialized equipment and methodologies.
-This data will also contribute to the University’s reputation and to research through citizen science.
+Abstract: The ECOFORUM project aims to develop innovative educational resources within the Faculty of Sciences to promote student learning about the challenges of the ecological transition through the collection and analysis of meteorological and climate data, air quality data, and biodiversity monitoring data using specialized equipment and methodologies.
+This data will also contribute to raising the profile of the University and its research through citizen science.

 Project Leader: Moulay Said EL YOUSSOUFI

-Abstract: This project is at the heart of an initiative led by the GEII, SGM, and GMP departments at the IUT de Nîmes.
-These departments are pooling their expertise to design a production line dedicated to training students in the BUT program, incorporating material sorting and recycling processes, all driven by advancements in Industry 4.0.
-With the demonstration project presented here, our ambition is to go beyond student training and build a flexible, open, and accessible information tool.
+Abstract: This project is at the heart of an initiative spearheaded by the GEII, SGM, and GMP departments at the Nîmes University Institute of Technology (IUT).
+These departments are pooling their expertise to design a production line dedicated to training students in the Bachelor’s Degree in Applied Sciences (BUT) program, incorporating material sorting and recycling processes, all driven by advancements in Industry 4.0.
+With the demonstration project presented here, our goal is to go beyond student training and build a flexible, open, and accessible information tool.
 The target audience will include middle school students, high school students, college students, and industry professionals.

-IPTECH: Development of Educational Technology Platforms for Measuring Environmental Impacts
+IPTECH: Instrumentation of Educational Technology Platforms for Measuring Environmental Impacts

 Project Leader: Lionel TORRES

 Abstract: As part of an effort to strengthen our position regarding TEDS challenges, the objective of this project is to equip several educational technology platforms with an IoT (Internet of Things) infrastructure dedicated to measuring resource flows, in order to quantify environmental impacts.
-This project is thus dedicated to: (i) installing sensors on each experimental device (“connected” workstation) to determine electricity and fluid consumption as well as gas emissions, and (ii) interfacing them to display data in real time.
-The Materials Hall at Polytech Montpellier and the IUT in Béziers will be the first to be equipped and will serve as pilot sites; the approach will then be extended to the School’s other platforms and associated units.
+This project is therefore dedicated to: (i) installing sensors on each experimental device (“connected” workstation) to determine its electricity and fluid consumption as well as its gas emissions, and (ii) interfacing these sensors to display data in real time.
+The Materials Hall at Polytech Montpellier and the Béziers University Institute of Technology (IUT) will be the first to be equipped and will serve as pilot sites; the approach will then be extended to the School’s other platforms and associated units.

-The process for granting educational project leave (CPP) is separate from calls for proposals (AAP) and success in an AAP.
-In other words, it is possible to submit a CPP proposal independently of the outcome of an AAP.
-Success in an AAP does not automatically result in the granting of CPP, as the two allocation processes follow separate procedures.
+The process for awarding educational project leave (CPP) is separate from calls for proposals (AAP) and success in an AAP.
+In other words, it is possible to submit a CPP proposal that is unrelated to a response to an AAP.
+Success in an AAP does not result in the automatic award of CPP, as the award procedures follow separate channels.

 General Information